swany5518/LicensingSystem/README.md

 ### Features
 Secure TCP connections using Winsock2 and Java sockets
-RSA and AES encrypted packets using CryptoPP and default Java encryption libraries
+RSA key exchange and AES encrypted packets using CryptoPP and default Java encryption libraries
 Database can host N amount of products on the server and distribute them to clients
 Products are runtime protected so they cannot be ran without a valid license

 ### Status
 This project is not done yet.
+I am writing an ImGui menu for a demo.
-I am currently writing a C++ UI library that I will use to finish the client UI
+I am currently writing a C++ UI library that I will add to this project for the UI once its complete